Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

-Our first set of experiments has responded to RQ1.
-In summary, our pruning method shows favorable robustness preservation against adversarial perturbations.
-Although our method is not designated to preserve the model accuracy, it does not show any drastic performance decay along with the pruning progress.
-Our method is also able to generalize on many types of models, as shown by the evaluation outcomes of all six representative models.
+Our first set of experiments has responded to \textbf{RQ1}.
+In summary, our pruning method shows favorable fidelity and robustness preservation against adversarial perturbations.
+It does not show any drastic performance decay along with the pruning progress.
+Our method is also able to generalize on many types of models, as shown by the evaluation outcomes of the four tested models.